 While wireless is the most convenient, Ethernet, or connecting directly to the router with a cable, is the fastest.
-If you can, connect to Ethernet while at your desk, but use wi-fi if you need to stay mobile.
+If you can, connect to Ethernet while at your desk, but use Wi-Fi if you need to stay mobile.

-7. Close tabs
+7. Close Tabs

 If you have a fast connection, a few tabs won’t be a problem but if you’re only paying for a few megabytes, your problem could be simply trying to do too many things at once.

-8. Clean up your Mac (& improve the overall speed)
+8. Clean up Your Mac

-The steps that speed up your Mac's performance as a whole will also help to speed up your internet.
-If you've tried all the other suggestions (and you've talked with your internet provider), try cleaning up your Mac.
-The best way is to use CleanMyMac, an app developed by MacPaw.
+The steps that speed up your Mac’s performance as a whole will also help to speed up your internet.

-A slow internet is at the very least frustrating.
+A slow Mac internet is at the very least frustrating.
 While sometimes the issue is with your router or internet service provider, your Mac could be the issue as well.
 Simple tricks like switching to Safari or updating your router can help you get the most speed from your connection.

 Which of the above tips do you find helpful?
 Are there any other good tricks that work to fix the slow Internet issue on your Mac?
 Please share it in the comment below.